jack-indaboks/TILT/README.md

 ## For Operators and End Users

-1. Deploy this Team Identity Layer by placing `00_CORE_{TILname}.md` in the system prompt (or equivalent) and staging the supporting files wherever your interface expects them: file upload dialog, `.github/identity`, shared drive, etc.
-2. Pair this team layer with a personal layer by appending the personal `00_CORE` file after the team `00_CORE` and staging all identity files from both layers.
+1. Paste `00_CORE_{TILname}.md` at the top of the system prompt (or equivalent) so the team directives load first; if you are running a blended stack, paste the personal core immediately afterward.
+2. Upload or stage the supporting identity files:
+    - Simple file-upload interfaces (for example, ChatGPT or Anthropic Workbench): attach every remaining team identity file (include personal files when blending), treat the uploaded copies as read-only, re-uploading any modified files as they are changed in this source repository.
+    - Directory-based workflows (for example, GitHub Copilot repositories): place the team bundle inside `.github/1_{TILname}/` and any paired personal layer inside `.github/2_{PILname}/`; keep Markdown links intact because the agent depends on them to traverse the identity files.
-3. For durable recall, ensure the deployment environment allows the AI to create `09_MEMORY.md`; the agent will generate and update the file when necessary.
+3. For durable and/or portable memory, ensure the deployment environment allows the AI to create `09_MEMORY.md`; the agent will generate and update the file when necessary.